steadybit/docs-public/use-steadybit/experiments/duplicate-experiment/README.md

 ## Duplicated Experiment

-If you have duplicated an experiment, you will be required to edit the experiment by name, description, team and area.
+If you have duplicated an experiment, you will be required to edit the experiment by name, description, team and environment.

 ![Duplicate Popup](duplicatePopup.png)